ADK 46: Giant/Rocky Peak Ridge Traverse

 First stop: Giant Mountain

 We all met at the Ridge trailhead at 6AM.
 Parking was still available but starting to fill up while we were gearing up (despite being a weekday.)
-Lauren and Britt had dropped Lauren’s car off at New Russia right beforehand, so we were all set and ready for the traverse to New Russia.
+They dropped a car at the New Russia trailhead beforehand, so we were all set and ready for the traverse to New Russia.
 We soon started the ascent on the Ridge Trail on this brisk, but beautiful morning.
 Before I knew it, I was already stripping off my clothing layers as we were already starting our ascent, quickly after beginning and keeping a steady pace as the temperatures heated up.
 As we ascended, we stopped often to look behind us – we were already greeted with views!
 We also noticed the hazy skies from the wildfires out West (so sad) which created a foggy-esque backdrop and would be apparent for most of our day.
 Soon, we reached a junction for Nubble/Washbowl and the Ridge Trail – we didn’t hit Nubble (a slight detour from the trail) so continued on to Giant.
 We kept a good pace, looking back more frequently than not to soak in the views.
 This was my first time up this trail, so I was completely in awe!
 This trail is maintained and marked, therefore, relatively easy to follow; there were also no technical sections nor anything incredibly difficult on this part.
 But the elevation gain is for real!

 We soon reached the next junction for the Roaring Brook trail (this is another approach to Giant) and continued our way straight up to our destination.
 Finally, we reached the sign for the East Trail, and continued straight for our final push to Giant – we would come back this way later to continue onto Rocky Peak.
 And there it was – we made it!
 The summit area here is smaller than other peaks, but the views you can see from here are amazing!
 You can also continue on the North Trail (if you keep going straight) for alternative viewing spots.
 The North Trail is another (longer) approach to Giant (more on that if I complete it one day!)